 Why does the couple have different titles in England’s northern neighbor?
 It’s because England and Scotland were completely separate countries until 1707, when the Acts of Union created the United Kingdom.
-(This is the difference between the U.K. and Great Britain, by the way.)
 Scotland uses a completely unique set of royal titles.
 Strathearn is a region in central Scotland, and the term itself refers to the valley of the Scottish River Earn.
 The title dates all the way back to the 1100s and is still in use today.
 In fact, when Alex Salmond, the former first minister of Scotland, learned that Kate Middleton was pregnant with Princess Charlotte, he tweeted his congratulations to “the Earl & Countess of Strathearn.”
-By the way, here’s why Princess Charlotte’s future children won’t have royal titles.
+So don’t worry—the name difference doesn’t play into these 18 crazy conspiracy theories about the royal family.

 Congratulations & best wishes to the Earl & Countess of Strathearn.
 Wonderful to hear they're expecting their second baby – very happy news!